Medical Assistant (Royal Navy): History

 On 16 December 1914 Royal Marine Medical Units were formed to support the RM Brigade of the RN Divisions that were to fight on land during WW1 as there were not enough SBAs or RNASBR ratings to fulfill this role.
 They were trained at Crystal Palace.
 The majority made up the Field Ambulance sections for the RN divisions.
 The medical unit was borne on the strength of the Royal Marine Depot, Deal.
 And were allotted the service number: Depot (S) and entered on same register as Engineer and Army Service Corps unit.
-The excerpt form 'OFFICIAL HISTORY OF THE MEDICAL UNIT OF THE ROYAL NAVAL DIVISION FROM ITS INCEPTION TO THE EVACUATION OF GAILIPOLI.' by Arthur Gaskell: "The position then was that the A.D.M.S. knew exactly what personnel he wanted, and Mr. Darvil-Smith knew exactly how to get them.
+The excerpt from 'OFFICIAL HISTORY OF THE MEDICAL UNIT OF THE ROYAL NAVAL DIVISION FROM ITS INCEPTION TO THE EVACUATION OF GAILIPOLI.' by Arthur Gaskell: "The position then was that the A.D.M.S. knew exactly what personnel he wanted, and Mr. Darvil-Smith knew exactly how to get them.
 The G.0.U. of the Division referred the matter to the Administrative Headquarters, and here unforeseen difficulties and delays arose as to how these men should be entered.
 Should they be Sick Berth ratings or Royal Marines?
 Should they be Royal Marines ashore or Royal Marines afloat?
 Should they be under the Army Act or under the Naval Discipline Act? what rate of pay should they receive'?
 What allowances were they entitled to, more especially should they have separation allowance?
 This last point was especially insisted upon by Mr. Darvil-Smith.
 At last a round-table discussion among Mr. Darvil-Smith, Lieutenant-Colonel Blumberg, R.M.L.I., Fleet Surgeon Stewart and the A.D.1\f.S.
 (Fleet Surgeon Gaskell), with the D.A.D.M.S.
 (Captain Casement, R.A.M.C.), settled all these knotty points."
 They would see action in France on the Western front and Gallipoli.
 At the end of the great war the Royal Marine Medical Units were disbanded along with a reduction of the Sick Berth Branch.

 In 1920, the term Steward was dropped in favour of Petty Officer.
 Another major change took place in 1965 which affected the Royal Navy as a whole when the "Fore and Aft" rig was abolished in favour of the "Square Rig".
 Also in 1965 the term Medical Assistant replaced Sick Berth, and so it remains to this day.